mirchencom/webconsole/Todo/Tasks/Index.md

 ## Continued

+* [ ] Do `PluginEditorPrototype` screenshots
+* [ ] Quick edit, don't have to specify XIB files by name: "Or if iOS finds a nib file in the app bundle with a name based on the view controller’s class name."
+UIViewController, loadView
 * [ ] Shell Scripts
 	* These require the Ruby gem
 	* For now just `gem install webconsole` globally